SalmaDammak/LungSqCCContentPrediction/README.md

 - Create csv files for each slide, grouped in dataset folders using [this experiment folder](</2_Regression/1 Collect tile tables for python>).
 - Run the optional but recommended quality control step double checking that the datasets do no contain any centres in common using [this experiment folder](</2_Regression/2 Quality control step - dataset check>).
 - Train the model and validate it using [this experiment folder](</2_Regression/3 Train and validate>).
-	- the yml file to build the virtual environment is [here](</2_Regression/keras_env.yml).
+	- the .yml file to build the virtual environment is [here](</2_Regression/keras_env.yml>).
 In the miniconda3 command prompt use ```conda env create -f environment.yml --name keras_env``` to build the same virtual environment I used.
-- Test the model on the regions of interest using [this experiment folder](<4 Test on foci>).
+- Test the model on the regions of interest using [this experiment folder](</2_Regression/4 Test on foci>).
 Note that this will include clear tiles, giving an optimistic result.
-This is not what we reported in the paper, and instead reported the results after removing clear slides by first using [this experiment folder](</2_Regression/Fig 1 - regression error/1 Remove clear tiles>) then [this one (Fig 1)](</2_Regression/Fig 1 - regression error/2 Make plots>).
+This is not what we reported in the paper, and instead reported the results after removing clear slides by first using [this experiment folder](</2_Regression/Fig 1 - regression error/1 Remove clear tiles>) then [this one (Fig 3)](</2_Regression/Fig 1 - regression error/2 Make plots>).
-- For per centre results, we used [this experiment folder](</2_Regression/Fig 2 - regression error by center/1 Make plots>).
+- For per centre results, use [this experiment folder (Fig 4)](</2_Regression/Fig 2 - regression error by center/1 Make plots>).

 ### Trained model
 The model is currently stored [here](https://uwoca-my.sharepoint.com/:u:/g/personal/sdammak_uwo_ca/EaUAWC6ClFhDodxLFLlEhiEBTD-prS0cUuDmy9woDCGBnA?e=1ic20a).